 A consultation with your plastic surgeon can help you determine which procedure or procedures are best for you following dramatic weight loss.
 Your surgeon will evaluate your overall health to help you decide if additional surgery is appropriate.
 If you decide to have multiple procedures done, such as an arm lift and a lower body lift, your surgeon might recommend that you schedule the surgeries at intervals.

 It’s important to stabilize your weight before undergoing surgery.
 Usually, you should wait until you’ve been at your goal weight for about six months before having any body contouring.
 Typically, it’s recommended that patients who’ve lost weight through gastric bypass wait about 12-18 months before having any shaping surgeries performed.
 The waiting period gives you time to stabilize your weight and for your skin to shrink back slightly.

-Dr. George Bitar and Dr. Robert Centeno at the Bitar Institute in the Washington, D.C., area, have combined over 25 years of experience in post-weight loss body contouring procedures.
-They are able to discuss your specific situation and recommend the procedures that best meet your needs.
+Dr. George Bitar at the Bitar Institute in the Washington, D.C., area, has years of experience in post-weight loss body contouring procedures.
+He can discuss your specific situation and recommend the procedures that best meet your needs.
 To schedule a consultation at the Bitar Institute, call (703) 206-0506 today.